Rodrigo González (footballer, born 2000)

-Rodrigo Iván González (born 14 April 2000) is an Argentine professional footballer who plays as a defender for Guillermo Brown, on loan from Rosario Central.
+Rodrigo Iván González (born 14 April 2000) is an Argentine professional footballer who plays as a defender for Aldosivi.

 Club career

 González is a product of the Rosario Central academy.
 He made his senior breakthrough in March 2019 under manager Paulo Ferrari, who selected him to start a Primera División fixture away to Godoy Cruz on 9 March.
 He featured for eighty-nine minutes, before receiving a red card following a second bookable offence.
 In February 2021, González was loaned out to Belgrano until the end of 2021.
 Ahead of the 2022 season, he was sent on loan at Guillermo Brown for one year.

 International career

 González previously represented Argentina at U15 level.